Information about voter ID in City elections.

 The provisional ballot is counted by the Municipal Canvassing Board only after the voter presents appropriate identification to the City Clerk.

-Provisional ballots are not issued in Municipal Elections for any reason other than failure to present identification.
+Provisional ballots aren't issued in Municipal Elections for any reason other than failure to present identification.